Hellmann-Lab/Co-evolution-TRNP1-and-GI/README.md

 Throughout the workflow, we are using job scheduling system [slurm](https://github.com/mattthias/slurm) (v0.4.3).

 ### Aditional Tables
-Primer sequences for the resequencing of putative Trnp1 cis regulatory elements as well as for the MPRA can be found in `oligo_sequences/`.
+Primer sequences for the resequencing of putative Trnp1 cis-regulatory elements as well as for the MPRA can be found in `oligo_sequences/`.
 For more information on the different tables please have a look at the README `oligo_sequences/README`